DCFApixels/DragonECS/README.md

 ## Collections

 ### EcsSpan
-Collection of entities that is read-only and stack-allocated.
-It consists of a reference to an array, its length, and the world identifier.
+A `ref struct` collection of entities, available only for reading.
+Consists of a reference to an array, a length, and a world identifier.
 Similar to `ReadOnlySpan<int>`.
 ``` c#
 // Where query returns entities as EcsSpan.
 EcsSpan es = _world.Where(out Aspect a);